Turbulent Magnetic Field Amplification by the Interaction of Shock Wave and Inhomogeneous Medium: Numerical results

 \subsection{Turbulence generated behind the shock front}

 Fig.~\ref{fig:vis.} presents a visualization of a shock wave propagating in an inhomogeneous medium.
 It shows the structure of gas density, total velocity, magnetic field, and pressure at cross-section $z=256$.
 The simulation cube "Para." at $t\approx0.75t_{\rm shock}$ is used.
 Our results reveal that the four postshock quantities ($\rho$, $\pmb{v}$, $\pmb{B}$, and $P$) all develop fluctuations when the shock wave interacts with a fluctuating density field, and the shock front is corrugated.
 Their fluctuations are most significant in the shell with the thickness $\approx L_x/4$ behind the shock surface.
-The shell thickness is mainly determined by the largest turbulent eddy's turnover time $t_{\rm eddy}=L_{\rm inj}/v_{\rm inj}\approx 0.25t_{\rm shock}$ , where $L_{\rm inj}\approx L_x/5$ is the effective injection scale of turbulence and $v_{\rm inj}$ is the largest velocity fluctuation generated behind the shock (see Figs.~\ref{fig:bvspectrum} and \ref{fig:max_time}).
+The shell thickness is mainly determined by the largest turbulent eddy's turnover time $t_{\rm eddy}=L_{\rm inj}/v_{\rm inj}\approx 0.25t_{\rm shock}$, where $L_{\rm inj}\approx L_x/5$ is the effective injection scale\footnote{Turbulence here is driven at multiple scales from $k=1$ to $k=10$.
+We use $k=5$ as the effective injection scale.} of turbulence and $v_{\rm inj}\approx(v_{\rm max}-v_0^{\rm post})\approx 0.9v_0^{\rm post}\approx0.68v_{\rm shock}$ is the largest velocity fluctuation generated behind the shock (see Figs.~\ref{fig:bvspectrum} and \ref{fig:max_time}).
 Moreover, the structure of the amplified magnetic field appears filamentary.
 This suggests that the postshock magnetic field is enhanced by the turbulent stretching, i.e., turbulent dynamo.
-The reverse shock fronts and their interactions are also observed farther downstream behind the shell.
+The reverse shock fronts are simply identified as the ripples with reversal motion with speed larger than sound speed in the postshock region.
+Their interactions are also observed farther downstream behind the shell.
 Their effect on magnetic fields is insignificant.
 Strong magnetic fields are only seen within the shell.
 We also present the magnetic field orientations.
 The initially ordered magnetic fields aligned along the $x$ axis become highly turbulent with random orientations in the shell.

 In addition, we plot the profiles of averaged gas density, total velocity, magnetic field, and pressure as a function of $x$.
 The average is performed over the $y$ and $z$ directions perpendicular to the shock normal (i.e, the $x$ direction).
 As shown in Fig.~\ref{fig:vis.}, the shock wave compresses the preshock density and pressure by a factor of $\approx4$ and $\approx 10^4$, respectively, which is consistent with the strong shock limit ($M_{\rm s}\gg1$) of the jump conditions \citep{1870RSPT..160..277M,hugoniot1889memoir}.
 We find that when the postshock density fluctuation is taken into account, the postshock density can locally be $\approx7$ times higher than the preshock density (see Tab.~1).